nikrandive/Localrepo/Readme.md

-#this is new file for lrocsl repo
+# this is new file for lrocsl repo.